kz882/gym/README.rst

 Here some images of some changes: image

-To Improve
+To Improve (by importance)
 ==========
-* Change representation of maps
+1. Change representation of maps (done)
+2. Adapt tracks of world to new model
-* Add more than one line
+2. Add more than one line
-* Detect change of line
+2. Detect change of line
+2. Add obstacles
-* Add road lines
+2. Add road lines
-* Change car when not racing
+2. Change car when not racing
-* Add obstacles

 ---